Coelecanth/Project-guideFlyFishing/README.md

 - As a new guide user, I would like to be able to view all trips.
 - As a new guide user, I would like to be able to search for trips.
 - As a new guide user, I would like to be able to sort trips by category, rating, price, so that I can review.
+- As a new guide, I would like to purchase securely through the site.
+- As a new guide, I would like to receive notification by email of registration and purchase.

 ### Returning Guide Users

 - As a returning guide user, I would like to be able to view all trips.
 - As a returning guide user, I would like to be able to search for trips.
 - As a returning guide user, I would like to be able to sort trips by category, rating, price, so that I can review.
+- As a returning guider, I would like to purchase securely through the site.
+- As a returning guide, I would like to receive notification by email of registration and purchase.

 ### Site Admin